Yes – as long as you are not named in, or a direct beneficiary of, the transaction referenced in the document being signed.

 Yes.
 Every notarial act must be journalized.

-Yes.
-A person receiving a commission as a Montana notary has jurisdiction to perform notarial acts and official duties in every county in Montana, regardless of the notary’s place of residence.
-You may also perform notarial acts in Wyoming and North Dakota.
+A person receiving a commission as a Montana notary has jurisdiction to perform notarial acts and official duties in every county in Montana, regardless of the notary’s place of residence or employment.
+You may also perform notarial acts on tangible documents in Wyoming and North Dakota.

-You may take the person's acknowledgment that he or she was the one who signed the document.
+Possibly.
+You may take the person's acknowledgment that he or she was the one who signed the document without actually seeing the document being signed if the notarial act called for is an acknowledgement.
 However, the person must appear before you to declare that he or she is the signer and you must still verify his or her identity.
 This may not be done by phone, fax, or comparison of signatures – ever.

-No. A notary may not notarize the acknowledgement, signature, or oath of a person who is not in the notary’s presence at the time the notarization takes place.
+No. A notary may not notarize the acknowledgement, signature, or oath of a person who does not personally appear to the notary at the time the notarization takes place.

 No. A medallion signature guarantee is not an official notarial act and may not be performed by a Montana notary public.
 A medallion signature guarantee is only available from someone who has been authorized by the Securities Transfer Association to verify signature on certain transactions involving stocks, bonds, or other securities.

 Yes.
 Beginning October 1, 2015, notaries may charge up to $10 for performing an acknowledgment, witnessing a signature, verifying on oath or affirmation, certifying a transcript or certifying a copy.
 You may also charge travel fees at the rate authorized by the IRS if the fee is agreed to by the signer in advance.
 A list of fees charged by a notary must be displayed in English.
 There are some other conditions applicable to charging for notary services.
 More information regarding the laws pertaining to notary fees can be found in the Montana Notary Public Handbook.